mensbeam/Arsse/docs/en/030_Supported_Protocols/005_Miniflux.md

         <dd><a href="https://miniflux.app/docs/api.html">API Reference</a></dd>
 </dl>

-The Miniflux protocol is a well-designed protocol supporting a wide variety of operations on newsfeeds, folders (termed "categories"), and articles; it also allows for user administration, and native OPML importing and exporting.
-Architecturally it is similar to the Nextcloud News protocol, but is generally more efficient.
+The Miniflux protocol is a fairly well-designed protocol supporting a wide variety of operations on newsfeeds, folders (termed "categories"), and articles; it also allows for user administration, and native OPML importing and exporting.
+Architecturally it is similar to the Nextcloud News protocol, but is generally more efficient and has more capabilities.

-Miniflux version 2.0.25 is emulated, though not all features are implemented
+Miniflux version 2.0.26 is emulated, though not all features are implemented

 # Missing features